msotomorras/cloud-pareidolias/README.md

 # Project

-This project focuses on finding pareidolias in clouds, following this process:
+This project uses computer vision, keras and tensorflow to find pareidolias in clouds, create an image of the imagined shape, and letting us know via twitter.

 ## 1. Take a picture of the sky

    ![mask img](https://raw.githubusercontent.com/msotomorras/cloud-pareidolias/master/05-Debug/img_0.jpg)